KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 #### Python Use Spectrum

-I was thrilled that the conference kicked off with a keynote about the "[Python Use Spectrum](https://2019.pygotham.org/talks/keynote-the-python-use-spectrum/)" by [Kojo Idrissa](https://twitter.com/Transition)!
+I was thrilled that the conference kicked off with a keynote about the "[Python Use Spectrum](https://2019.pygotham.org/talks/keynote-the-python-use-spectrum/)" by Kojo Idrissa!

 Kojo is a [DjangoCon US](https://2019.djangocon.us/) Organizer, former [DEFNA](https://www.defna.org/) Board Member, and currently DEFNA North American Ambassador, traveling the U.S. and beyond to spread the word about DEFNA.
-DEFNA is the non-profit that oversees DjangoCon US (disclosure, I'm a DEFNA Board Member and DjangoCon US Website Chair).
-DEFNA provides small amounts of funding for Django events in North America.
-We also select the DjangoCon US location from year-to-year and negotiate the high-level details (DjangoCon US could come to your city... ask us how!).
+DEFNA is the non-profit that oversees DjangoCon US (disclosure, I'm a DEFNA Board Member and DjangoCon US Website Co-chair).
+DEFNA also provides small amounts of funding for Django events in North America.
 As a fellow organizer, Kojo extended an official "hello" and group hug to the PyGotham organizers from the DEFNA Board and DjangoCon US team.
 Thank you, Kojo!

 Kojo's talk was about how we, as a community, can ensure that as Python grows in use, the number of contributors and the skillset of contributors grow as well.